RossComputerGuy/LordgenomeBot/README.md

 # Lordgenome

 The Lordgenome bot for the /r/GurrenLagann Discord server.
 To install the bot, clone the repository, edit `config.json` and set the `token` property to your bot token given to you on the developer application page.
 Starting the bot is done by running `node index.js`.
+The bot adds fun commands that references the show and has fanart searching abilities.

 # Links
 * [Invite to Discord Server](https://discord.gg/u6mUjWJ)